Toto-Kotaro-Tanaka/ms4-eagle-golf/TESTING.md

 **products App:**

-- Product Display: Products are displayed by... group of categories, category, brand, sale products and all products.
-They can be sorted by price, category and product name both ascending and descending.
+- Product Display: Products are displayed by group of categories, category, brand, sale products and all products.
+They can be sorted by price, category and product name both ascending and descending order.
 Products can be searched by a keyword &#10004;
 - Product Details Display: Product details can be viewed by clicking an image of the product.
-It displays product category, ID, description, price, size (if applicable), discount price (applicable) &#10004;
+It displays product category, ID, description, price, size (if applicable), discount price (if applicable) &#10004;
 - Product Add, Edit and Delete: Only authorised user (admin) is allowed to do these &#10004;

 **profile App:**

 - Profile: Access to the profile page where users can update the personal details and access to the order history &#10004;
+- Profile (Admin): For admin user, Edit and Delete buttons appear on each product and there is a page for Adding product &#10004;

 ---